 This book is full of fun photos of cats and kittens and the poems are straight forward and funny.
 If you have ever owned a cat, especially a house cat this book is for you.
 Some of the poems made me laugh out loud.
 Others made me give an exasperated sigh, because “my cat has done that.”
 The author of the syndicated comic strip, Sally Forth, helps cats unlock their creative potential and explain their odd behavior in perfectly cat logical ways.
 But no matter how wacky, whimsical or exasperating cats are always still loveable.
 At least mine are. : )

-This is a sweet get-yourself-in-the-mood-for-Christmas for Catlovers.
-There is both humor here as well as stories traditional Christmas tales told from Cat standpoint.
-The humor was gentle and clever, Not the loud guffaw and bust your gut type.
+Looking for a simple gift for a cat lover?
+This is a sweet get-yourself-in-the-mood-for-Christmas book for Cat-lovers.
+It is a book featuring Christmas recipes, Christmas tips, Christmas songs, all sorts of Christmasy is both humor here as well as stories traditional Christmas tales told from Cat standpoint.
+The humor was gentle and clever, not the loud guffaw and bust your gut type of humor, but genial and endearing.
 I was impressed at how continually Samek was able to riff on the cat humor, finding all sorts

 of puns and ways to have fun.
-This book includes feline versions of Christmas Carols, treats and goodies for cats, the poem The Night Before Christmas, as well as Dicken’s A Christmas Carol for cats (eg Bob Scratchit).
-Some of the ideas really did seem plausible.
+This book includes feline versions of Christmas Carols, treats and goodies for cats, a cats version of the poem The Night Before Christmas, as well as Dicken’s A Christmas Carol for cats (eg Bob Scratchit).
+Some of the ideas really did seem plausible and I wondered if she thought readers might take her up on some of the suggestions.

 In this volume of Chi’s adventures, Chi moves to a new home.
 At first she isn’t thrilled with the place, but she slowly warms up to the idea.
 Chi meets fellow animals in her apartment complex, and I can foresee that these animals will play a big role in some of her next adventures.